Pomax/custom-graphics-element/README.md

 ```

 Note that there is no "key typed" handler, you get to decide whether down or up counts as "typing".
 There is a global `keyboard` object that tracks which keys are down: if a key is down, it will have a corresponding `keyboard[keyName]` entry, with its value being the `Date.now()` timestamp when the key got pressed.
 Once the key is released, its entry gets removed from `keyboard` (not just set to a falsey value).

+## Linking guide text and graphics

+The graphics element supports automatic highlighting of parts of your graphic by using color tags.
+For example, if you have a `` setStroke(`red`) `` in your graphics code, and you want the parts that are drawn in red to be highlight, you can add `<red>...</red>` to your graphics guide text.
+Now, whenever a user places their pointer (mouse, stylus, or touch) on that marked-up text, the corresponding color will get highlighted in the graphic.
+All named CSS colors are supported for this purpose.

 # The graphics API